 - Prototyping and testing of components since it is the most flexible method offering easy ways for replacement of components during the process.

-- The use of the THT method will ensure that you have a very strong mechanical bond compared to the SMTs components.
-The way the soldering is done and how components are fixed on the board means there is a strength that is very good for their applications.
+- The use of the THT method will ensure that you have a very strong mechanical bond between your components and PCB board.

-- The THT components are very easy to swap and repair the components hence they are the best for prototyping works.
+- The THT components are very easy to swap/repair, thus, best for prototyping works.

 - It is best suited for places where strong mechanical applications are needed such as aerospace and military equipment.